yuvi1323/CSCE_5340_Group8_Open_Source_Project/README.md

 •	Frontend: React, Vite
 •	Additional Libraries:
 - requests for API requests
-- wordcloud for generating the word cloud
+- 'wordcloud' for generating the word cloud
-- matplotlib for saving the word cloud as an image
+- 'matplotlib' for saving the word cloud as an image
-- dotenv for managing environment variables
+- 'dotenv' for managing environment variables
 •	API: NewsAPI

 Setup Instructions